clarence-chew/knot-calculations/README.md

 # knot-calculations
 Calculate some knot invariants.
 [Try it now!](https://clarence-chew.github.io/knot-calculations/)

 To draw a knot, click on the canvas to draw line segments that will connect to form a polygonal line.
-By clicking "Print Knot", you can get your knot data.
+By clicking "Print Knot", you can get your knot data in the console.
 You can import the knot by calling `setKnot(...)` with your data.
-There are buttons to click to make certain preset knots.
+There are also buttons to click to make certain preset knots.

 Letting A(t) be the Alexander polynomial, |A(-1)| is the largest number such that there exists a Fox n-coloring of the knot.
-(It is normal that the Alexander polynomial might differ from other sources by a factor of t^n or by sign.)
+It is normal that the Alexander polynomial calculated by determinant might differ from other sources by a factor of t^n or by sign.

 Features:
 - Input knots using setKnot() from the console, or by drawing the knot
 - `PRESETS["3_1"]` until `PRESETS["6_3"]` are available
+- Alexander polynomial calculation using skein relation
-- Alexander polynomial works
+- Alexander polynomial calculation using determinant
 - Jones polynomial works
 - HOMFLY polynomial uses the skein relation of (a L+) - (1/a L-) = z L0 as described [here](http://katlas.org/wiki/The_HOMFLY-PT_Polynomial)
 - HOMFLY (l, z) polynomial tested against Wolfram MathWorld